Offshore Energy Thematic Methods

 3.6.1 Fossil to renewable transition

-Infrastructure repurposing -- Some offshore oil and gas infrastructure may be converted for renewable energy use.
-Examples include platforms serving as bases for wind turbines, pipelines repurposed for hydrogen transport, and wellbore infrastructure converted for geothermal energy extraction.
-While accounting guidance for infrastructure repurposing is still developing, compilers should record the reclassification of assets from one purpose to another as other changes in volume of assets, noting both the write-down of the original asset and the acquisition of the repurposed asset.
-Case studies from jurisdictions with active repurposing programmes (such as North Sea States) should be consulted as they become available.
+Infrastructure repurposing—Some offshore oil and gas infrastructure may be converted for renewable energy use (platforms as wind turbine bases, pipelines for hydrogen transport, wellbore infrastructure for geothermal extraction).
+Record the reclassification as other changes in volume of assets, noting both the write-down of the original asset and the acquisition of the repurposed asset.

-Workforce transition -- Employment shifts from fossil fuel to renewable sectors should be tracked through labour accounts linked to ISIC industry classifications.
-See TG-3.5 Social Accounts for guidance on compiling ocean-related employment and workforce transition indicators.
+Workforce transition—Employment shifts from fossil fuel to renewable sectors should be tracked through labour accounts linked to ISIC industry classifications.
+See TG-3.5 Social Accounts.

 3.6.2 Stranded asset treatment